 These braces offer more excellent protection than Level 1, as they are less flexible.
 However, they still allow you to perform a range of movements.
 A few good examples include wraparound braces and knee straps.
-So, when you use these, you can enjoy mild to moderate knee support for pain associated with tendon fluxes and tendonitis.
+So, when you use these, you can enjoy mild to moderate knee support for knee pain associated with tendon fluxes and tendonitis.

 Level 3 brace is usually regarded as a hinged knee joint brace.
 It provides the most incredible support but limits movement.
 This brace is also heavier than others.
-The doctor may recommend this brace if you are recovering from knee surgery to prevent a knee injury's recurrence effectively.
-It is ideal for helping pain relief and support for moderate to significant fluxes and conditions.
+The doctor may recommend this brace if you are recovering from knee surgery to prevent a knee injury’s recurrence effectively.
+It is ideal for helping with pain relief and support for moderate to significant fluxes and conditions.